adam-s/simplejobs/README.md

 # Simple Yacht Jobs
-Why does getting a job an a yacht have to be so damn complicated?
+Why does getting a job on a yacht have to be so damn complicated?